-- According to interviewees, 99% of buildings in Copenhagen are already connected to the district heating system (largely due to requirements from the City for buildings to connect to the district heating system) and as of early 2019, 80-90% of this heat demand is sourced from renewable energy. - For the Copenhagen district heating system, the City is prioritizing expanding and developing largescale heat pumps based on geothermal heat sources and powered by electricity from wind and solar.
+- According to interviewees, 99% of buildings in Copenhagen are already connected to the district heating system (largely due to requirements from the City for buildings to connect to the district heating system) and as of early 2019, 80-90% of this heat demand is sourced from renewable energy. - For its district heating system, the City prioritizes expansion and development of large-scale heat pumps based on geothermal heat sources and powered by electricity from wind and solar.